 You can create your own scavenger hunt worksheet or use the one I created below!

-Ask your toddler to find a specific object like “run and grab me a green leaf,” or you can be less specific and say “gallop to the garage and find something blue.
-When they completed one task, check it off and go through all the colors with them!
+Ask your toddler to find a specific object like “run and grab me a green leaf,” or you can be less specific and say “gallop to the garage and find something blue.”
+When they complete a task, check it off and go through all the colors with them!

 Have a basket of all the items they collected and review at the end!
 They will love looking through everything they found.

 Adding locomotor skills for older toddlers will excite them!
-These are the different locomotor skills you could use: skipping, running, leaping, galloping, sliding, walking, hopping.
+These are movements such as skipping, running, leaping, galloping, sliding, walking, and hopping.